-It's well understood among people who want to write a decent novel that the completed manuscript will have to have essential elements, such as a protagonist (hero), antagonist (villain or challenge), ancillary characters, dialogue, rising tension, climax, resolution, and so on.
-The same is true for screenwriting: In addition to all the things required for a novel, a movie script needs vivid descriptions of settings and action taking place on screen.
+It’s well understood among people who want to write a decent novel that the completed manuscript will have to have essential elements, such as a protagonist (hero), antagonist (villain or challenge), supporting characters, dialogue, rising tension, climax, resolution, and so on.
+The same is true for screenwriting: in addition to all the things required for a novel, a movie script needs vivid descriptions of settings and action taking place on screen.

 Here are four essential questions to consider when reviewing any storyboard to help decide whether it has what it takes to become an effective and engaging eLearning module.